aws-samples/aws-media-services-simple-live-workflow/4-BrowserPage/README.md

     ![alt](time-delayed-code-sample.png)

-3. Replace the quoted URL with your first endpoint URL of the first MediaPackage channel you created.
+3. Replace the quoted URL with the live origin endpoint or corresponding CloudFront URL of the MediaPackage channel you created.
+This was the one created with startover window.
 4. Locate the line that starts with with **var delayed_video_source =** followed by a quoted URL.
-5. Replace the quoted URL with the second endpoint URL that was configured for Time Delay of the first MediaPackage channel you created.
+5. Replace the quoted URL with the delayed origin endpoint or corresponding CloudFront URL that was configured for Time Delay of the MediaPackage channel you created.
 6. Save the file and exit your editor.
 7. Reload or refresh the player page in your browser.
 The players will now stream video from your instance of AWS Elemental MediaPackage.